The Eruptions of Katla Volcano

 Katla Eruption History

-Katla has an active history; there have been 20 documented eruptions of Katla between the years 930 and 1918.
+Katla has an active history; there have been 20 documented eruptions of Katla between the years 930 and 1918 and a few might be undocumented.
 These eruptions have happened every 20 to 90 years, and scientists say that Katla is long overdue for an eruption.
-While there have been small eruptions that didn’t break the ice between 1955, 1999, and 2011, it has been more than 100 years since Katla’s last major eruption.

 Here are the known notable eruptions of Katla:

-• 1262: An eruption leads to a large jökulhlaup (glacial flood) that extends for about 25 kilometres
+• 1262: An eruption leads to a large jökulhlaup (glacial flood) and tephra fall

 • 1416: This eruption and subsequent jökulhlaup cause severe damage

-• 1721: This eruption causes a large jökulhlaup that leads to significant property damage and changes in local geography
+• 1721: This eruption caused a large jökulhlaup that lead to significant property damage and changes in local geography

 Katla’s previous eruptions have had a Volcanic Explosivity Index (VEI) of between 4 to 6 on a scale of 0 to 8.
 To compare, the 2010 eruption at Eyjafjallajökull, which shut down air traffic across Europe, had a VEI of 4.
 Icelanders don’t underestimate the power of Katla.